-The argument is that firecrackers cause air pollution and noise pollution and hence people should not burst firecrackers.
-It’s true that firecrackers pollute the air, but does firecrackers cause pollution only on Diwali?
+The argument is that firecrackers cause air pollution and noise pollution and hence people should not burst crackers.
+It’s true that fireworks pollute the air, but does firecrackers cause smoke and difficulty in breathing only on Diwali?

-It seems that the so-called intellectuals have no problem with firecrackers, rather, they have a problem with Diwali.
-They are trying to make us believe that 1 day out of 365 days a year is the only cause of pollution.
-Rest of the year-
+It seems that the so-called intellectuals have no problem with firecrackers.
+Instead, they have a problem with Diwali.
+They try to make us believe that one day out of 365 days a year is the only cause of pollution.
+Rest of the year:

 - You can roam around in giant SUVs.